Colorado Court Records

 What is a Breach of Contract in Colorado?

-A breach of contract is one of the most contract disputes in Colorado.
+A breach of contract is one of the most common contract disputes in Colorado.
 When the terms and conditions of a valid contractual agreement are violated or unfulfilled, the contract is considered breached.
-In colorado, a breach of contract claim is addressed in court to help the affected party get remedies for any personal injuries or other effects caused by the breach.
+In Colorado, a breach of contract claim is addressed in court to help the affected party get remedies for any personal injuries or other effects caused by the breach.
 However, to make that claim in a colorado court, the plaintiff that initiates the breach of contract claim must first prove that a valid contract exists.
 The contract must consist of an offer, an acceptance of that offer, and a consideration.
 None of these can be absent in a valid contract.

 After establishing that a valid contract exists, the plaintiff must prove that they performed their duties and contractual obligations substantially.
 Otherwise, they have to provide justifiable reasons for not performing them.
 They must also prove to the court that the breaching party did not perform their obligations as stated in the contract and that the individual failed to meet the contract’s requirements.
 Finally, the plaintiff has to show the court that they were resulting damages due to the breach of contract.